 You have a right to apply for a passport if you are 18 years or over.
 If you are under 18, you will need the consent of both parents or guardian(s) in writing in order to get your own passport.

-Titles such as Mr, Mrs, Ms, Dr, Rev., Sir, Lord, Lady, etc. are not entered on Irish passports.
+Titles such as Mr, Mrs, Ms, Dr, Rev., Sir, Lord, Lady are not entered on Irish passports.

-A passport may be issued in the married name of an applicant if a civil marriage certificate is produced.
+A passport may be issued in the married name of an applicant if a civil marriage certificate is submitted.

 Since October 2004 all children, regardless of age, must obtain an individual Irish passport in their own name.
 Three year passports are available for children under 3, and five year passports are available for children between 3-17 years.